My Story

 What surprised me, though, was that crafting my own distinctive aesthetic was fun, and I had a talent for it.

 I taught myself to combine my season’s colors in a way that felt creative and polished.
-I taught myself to wear my archetype’s lines and design details in a youthful and modern way, with a deep nod to my favorite vintage fashions.
+I taught myself to wear my archetype’s lines and design details in a youthful and modern way, with a nod to my favorite vintage fashions.

 I explored my personality through my style, asking myself questions like: How do I want people to respond to me?
 How can I show people who I am instead of telling them who I am?
 How can I be my most genuine self in every aspect of my life - including my clothing?